 - Improved delineation and definition of road space;

 - Increased compliance with the traffic rules;

 - Increased awareness of other road users:

-- · Reduction in traffic collisions and;
+- Reduction in traffic collisions and;

 - Improved road safety.

 The presence of anti-skid properties inherent in the fine aggregates significantly reduces skidding related accidents.
-This coloured surfacing is primarily used for demarcation on various road elements and special Examples of these markings. crossings, pedestrian exit ramps, motorcycle lanes, gore areas and special markings such as on-pavement speed limit sign.
+This coloured surfacing is primarily used for demarcation on various road elements and special markings.
+Examples of these are pedestrian crossings, exit ramps, motorcycle lanes, gore areas and special markings such as on-pavement speed limit sign.